Get more information about South Arkansas Community College by clicking links below:

 South Arkansas Community College offers a variety of programs that allow for transfer to a four year institution or preparation for a career.
 Transfer programs allow students to complete the first two years of a four year education at a low cost, followed by transfer to a four year institution in order to complete the final two years of a bachelor's degree.
 As a public institution, the school has agreements in place that allow for transfer in the University of Arkansas System with ease.
 Career programs provide education in a given field that prepares students with the skills and practical knowledge necessary to operate professionally.
 Graduates of these programs are able to enter the workforce immediately after graduation.

 As an open admissions institution, SouthArk admits students that meet minimal educational requirements established by the school.
 Students should submit all relevant transcripts and standardized test scores in conjunction with the admission application in order to become enrolled and pay all fees at the time of registration in order to complete the process.

 Financial aid is available in the form of loans, grants and federal work study programs.
 Students in need of aid should complete the Free Application for Federal Student Aid (FAFSA) in order to determine need eligibility and awards.
 Students may also approach the financial aid office in order to discuss issues are receive additional help.

 Estimated Costs & Financial Aid

 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $7,500.
+To calculate a more personalized cost visit the net price calculator.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.